-We are very pleased to welcome Elizabeth Leighton as Conference Chair for a third year with David Gunn, Climate Challenge Fund Manager, Keep Scotland Beautiful providing the conference welcome.
+We were very pleased to welcome Elizabeth Leighton as Conference Chair for a third year.

-We are delighted that Roseanna Cunningham, Cabinet Secretary for the Environment, Climate Change and Land Reform, will be providing a keynote address, with the afternoon plenary from Dave Coleman of Cooler Projects.
+We were delighted that Roseanna Cunningham, Cabinet Secretary for the Environment, Climate Change and Land Reform, provided a keynote address, with the afternoon plenary from Dave Coleman of Cooler Projects.

 Elizabeth Leighton, Chair of Climate Challenge Fund Grants Panel

 Elizabeth Leighton is an independent consultant, providing research, policy and strategy advice on climate change, community engagement and sustainability issues.
 She is the chair of the CCF Grant Panel, which reviews project assessments and provides independent recommendations to Ministers.

 Previously, she worked for WWF Scotland as Senior Policy Officer where she advocated policies and programmes to make Scotland’s homes low carbon and managed the education team.
 Prior to joining WWF, Elizabeth served with the US Foreign Service, with postings in Moscow, Sofia, Edinburgh and Alaska.

 Elizabeth lives in Highland Perthshire with her husband and two sons where she is an active member of the school parent council, and a member of the newly formed Heartland Community Wind Co-operative.